martech-hudg/COMtoUDP/README.md

 Features

-- **Select COM Port**: Choose from available COM ports connected to your system.
+- Select COM Port: Choose from available COM ports connected to your system.
+- Second Port: Open a second com port to read and broadcast data via UDP
-- **Adjust Baud Rate**: Select a baud rate for serial communication from a dropdown menu.
+- Adjust Baud Rate: Select a baud rate for serial communication from a dropdown menu.
-- **Read Data**: Read incoming data from the selected serial port in real-time.
+- Read Data: Read incoming data from the selected serial port in real-time.
-- **Broadcast Data**: Send the received data to a specified UDP endpoint with the click of a button.
+- Broadcast Data: Send the received data to a specified UDP endpoint with the click of a button.
-- **User-Friendly Interface**: Simple GUI to facilitate easy interaction with the application.
+- User-Friendly Interface: Simple GUI to facilitate easy interaction with the application.

 Requirements